 Ensuring that the workforce is used efficiently and effectively is not a once-a-year or even a once-in-a-lifetime event.
-It necessitates ongoing monitoring and improvement of financial and programme performance in relation to plans and standards.
-Leaving inefficient or ineffective performance unchecked and uncorrected is contrary to basic merit system principles.
+It necessitates ongoing monitoring and improvement of performance plan, financial and programme performance in relation to plans and standards.
+Leaving inefficient or ineffective performance unchecked and uncorrected is contrary to basic merit based system principles.
 A merit-driven organisation is defined by continuous assessment and improvement, thats why merit system principles are important.

 Performance Management under the Merit System Principle

 Planning – "All employees should maintain high standards of integrity, conduct, and concern for the public interest.”

 Monitoring – "The Federal work force should be used efficiently and effectively.”